 Please follow the links for each type of application to read further instructions from MassDEP and access the application Forms.

 - Notice of Intent - must be filed when proposed activities will either alter or disturb a Wetland Resource Area or more than 1000 square feet of a Buffer Zone.
 Abutters must be notified when submitting a Notice of Intent application to the Commission.
 This application also requires submission of civil site plans from a Professional Engineer and/or Professional Land Surveyor.
 Approved projects will receive a permit document called an Order of Conditions, which includes all requirements for the approval.

 - Request for Determination of Applicability - This application is a formal request for the Commission to determine whether a project requires filing a Notice of Intent under the Wetlands Protection Act.
-An RDA may be filed for small projects if the applicant believes the proposed activities will not have an impact on a Wetland Resource Area or a Buffer Zone.
-If the project involves work over a specified area (e.g. shed or pool) within an existing lawn area.
+An RDA may be filed for small projects if the applicant believes the proposed activities will not have an impact on a Wetland Resource Area.
+An RDA filing is also appropriate for projects such as a new accessory structure (e.g. shed or pool) within an existing lawn area.
 An RDA may also be filed for larger projects when there are wetlands on or near your property, but your proposed project is 100 feet or more from a Bordering Vegetated Wetland or Bank and outside of any Bordering Land Subject to Flooding (100-year floodplain).
 The Commission recommends that a site plan be provided showing the location of the proposed work relative to any Wetland Resource Areas.